JoinMarket-Org/joinmarket-clientserver/docs/SOURCING-COMMITMENTS.md

 In cases where you don't have enough utxos with valid commitments left, or you're not prepared to wait 5 blocks, there are alternatives made available.
 If you go into the `scripts` directory you'll find a tool `add-utxo.py`.
 Run `python add-utxo.py --help` to see an explanation.
 In short, you can:

 * Add external utxos from a non-JM wallet, like Electrum or Core, one at a time, or from a prepared file (-r).
-* Add external utxos from another Joinmarket wallet (-w).
+* Add external utxos from a Joinmarket wallet (-w).
 * Delete existing external utxos (-d)
 * Validate utxos (-v, -o)